 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-For more information click here to view the CDC’s COVID-19 informational pdf.
+For more information see the CDC COVID-19 FAQ page.

 COVID-19 Free Ebooks: A collection of free eBooks in multiple languages for children about the Coronavirus/COVID-19.

 What is Social Distancing?
 Why is it Important?

 The COVID-19 virus primarily spreads when one person breathes in droplets that are produced when an infected person coughs or sneezes.
 An infected person could spread the virus by touching a surface.
 The coronavirus could remain on that surface and someone else could touch it and then touch their mouth, nose, or eyes.

 Social distancing is actions taken to stop or slow down the spread of a contagious disease.
 It means maintaining enough distance (6 feet or more) between yourself and another person to avoid spreading the virus.
 School closures, directives to work from home, library closings, and canceling meetings and larger events help enforce social distancing at a community level.

 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.

 The following symptoms may appear 2-14 days after exposure.

 - Shortness of breath

 If you develop emergency warning signs for COVID-19 get medical attention immediately.
 Emergency warning signs include*: